 Whether you are in western Washington or on the east side of The Evergreen State, roses are timeless favorites that add elegance to any yard!
-Due to recent events, many people have begun trying their hand at gardening.
-Especially for beginners, the fragrant, hardy rose has our highest recommendation.
+The fragrant, hardy rose is especially perfect for beginner gardeners.
 Here are several tips to get you started on creating a gorgeous rose garden!

-Though roses are quite hardy, they do require some care and attention.
+Though roses are quite hardy, they require some care and attention.
 This is especially true due to their susceptibility to black spots and aphids.
-The most important thing you can do for your rose bush is to plant it in good soil with full sun and consistent watering (a couple of times a week or when the top two inches of soil is dry).
+As we mentioned, the most important thing you can do for your rose bush is to plant it in good soil with full sun and ensure consistent watering (a couple of times a week or when the top two inches of soil is dry).

 While we stress the value of expanding your garden knowledge, there is truly no better teacher than experience!
 So support your local nursery, and start your own garden today!